Gobidev/pfetch-rs/README.md

 # Which hostname to display.
 HOSTNAME=""

-# Which editor to display.
-EDITOR=""

-# Which shell to display.
-SHELL=""

-# Which desktop environment to display.
-XDG_CURRENT_DESKTOP=""

 # Skip package managers that take "long" to query package count (like nix)
 PF_FAST_PKG_COUNT=1
 ```